jarecoo/practice/notes.md

 - “We should live well, but not in luxury.
 Everything needed for our well-being is right before us.” -Seneca, Moral Letters, 119.15b (TDS p.257)
 - “‘No person has the power to have everything they want, but it is in their power not to want what they don’t have.’” -Seneca, Moral Letters, 123.3 If obscene wealth will never get you everything you want, is that the end of it?
 Or is there another way to solve for this equation?
 To the Stoics, there is: by changing what it is that you want…Today, you could try to increase your wealth, or you could take a shortcut and just want less.”
 TDS p.258
 - “‘Let us get used to dining out without the crowds, to being a slave to fewer slaves, to getting clothes only for their real purpose, and to living in more modest quarters’ -Seneca, On Tranquility, 9.3b One way to protect yourself from the swings of fate is by living within your means now.
 So today, we can try to get used to having and surviving on less so that if we are ever forced to have less, it would not be so bad” TDS p.273
+- It’s easier to find contentment and beauty in the things you have than to search for it in the things you desire. https://www.reddit.com/r/minimalism/comments/a2yose/it_is_easier_to_find_beauty_and_contentment_in/?st=JP9XFFZX&sh=e605edcb

 ### Love Yourself and Others
 - “Love for one’s self and love for one another are one in the same thing.
 We often lean more towards one than the other, but in learning meditation, we discover there’s enough room for them both.
 So as we sit to meditate, we very quickly realize that either we find it very easy to feel a sense of love and kindness to ourself, or we find it very difficult.
 In just the same way, we very quickly discover that it’s either very easy to send a feeling of love and kindness to somebody else, or it’s very difficult.
 Neither is right nor wrong.
 It’s simply the way that the mind has been conditioned or the way that we have lived our experience of life.
 But whether we lean more towards one or the other, meditation has a way of balancing it out.
 We might want to rush that experience, but, of course, we just have to wait for the process to unfold.
 But in time we see that, really, there is no separation.
 Whether it’s love internally, or love externally.
 Ultimately they’re one in the same thing.” -Headspace, Everyday Headspace, “One love” Wednesday, Sep 19, 2018